viperproject/gobra-book/src/maps.md

 watched := make(map[string]bool, 10) // optional capacity
 // @ assert acc(watched) && len(watched) == 0
 ```
-Permission is obtained from `make`.
+Permission to a map is obtained on allocation, e.g. from `make`.
 The accessibility predicate `acc(watched)` is for the entire map.
-Individual elements like in slices are not addressable.
+Individual elements, as in slices, are not addressable.

 Holding write permissions, we can add entries.
 In specifications, we can check with `in` if a key is contained in the map.